-You wouldn’t think playing with others in Chivalry 2 would be a challenge, but a current bug is making it a little tough.
-That’s why I’ve put together this short guide explaining how to invite friends to your party and a current bug fix.
+You wouldn’t think playing with others in Chivalry 2 would be a challenge, but a once common bug can make it tough.
+That’s why I’ve put together this short guide explaining how to invite friends to your party and a potential bug fix.
 Fair warning, this may not work for everyone, and unfortunately, is only for those playing on PC.
+If you’re trying to play across platforms, visit our crossplay with friends guide.

 How to Invite Friends on Chivalry 2